LACMA

 Curatorial Notes

-Michel van Beuren was an important catalyst in the introduction of modern furniture design in Mexico in the 1930s and 1940s.
-Born in New York, Van Beuren moved to Europe in 1930 to escape the great Depression, and along with several other Americans, attended the legendary Bauhaus art school in Dessau, Germany (1931–32), also studying with Mies van der Rhoe, the last director of the faltering institution when it moved to Berlin in 1933.
-After the outbreak of World War II many of his classmates returned to the US, but Van Beuren set his sights on Mexico where he moved permanently in 1938.
-Along with fellow Bauhaus-educated German Kluas Grabe, who arrived in Mexico a few months after Van Beuren, he began designing furniture for private clients under the name of Grabe & Van Beuren.
-By 1939 the young designers joined forces with the American architect Morley Webb and established a small yet highly successful furniture operation in Mexico City under the label Domus.
-Van Beuren and Grabe were largely responsible for the designs (Morley Webb was in charge of the daily operations of the store and public relations).
+Van Beuren was an important catalyst in the introduction of modern furniture design in Mexico in the 1930s and 1940s.
+Born in New York, he moved to Europe in 1930 to escape the Great Depression.
+There, alongside several other Americans, he attended the legendary Bauhaus art school in Dessau (1931–32), and also studied with Mies van der Rohe (1886–1969), the last director of the faltering institution when it moved to Berlin in 1933.
+The threat of fascism forced many of van Beuren’s classmates to return to the U.S., but he set his sights on Mexico, where he moved permanently in 1938.
+He and fellow Bauhaus-educated Klaus Grabe, who arrived a few months later, began designing furniture for private clients under the name of Grabe & Van Beuren.
+By 1939, the young designers had joined forces with the American architect Morley Webb and established a small yet highly successful furniture operation in Mexico City under the label Domus.
+Van Beuren and Grabe were largely responsible for the designs, while Webb, and later van Beuren’s brother Freddy, was in charge of the daily operation of the store and public relations.
 Their goal was to create a line of high-quality furniture that combined local Mexican furniture materials, excellent craftsmanship, and a more modern, streamlined aesthetic that reflected a Bauhaus sensibility of radically simple forms, rationality, and functionality.
+By the 1950s, the company was supplying the major retail stores of the day (e.g., Palacio de Hierro, Puerto de Liverpool, and Salinas y Rocha).
+The company kept its name when it was sold to Singer in 1973.

 Selected Bibliography